grebulll/Technical-Test-Ez/README.md

 ## Possible Improvements

+### **Permission-based access**

+Currently, the application does not have permission-based access for certain screens, components and/or actions.

+### **Show Loading Component when loading data**

+There is no sort of loading/skeleton components when loading data.

 ### **Database Integration**

 Currently, the application uses a mock API to manage game presenters and tables.
 A real database like **Firebase or MongoDB** can be integrated to persist data permanently.